BieniekAlexander/ltt/README.md

 ## To Do
 - More extensive storage connector testing
 - Storage connector exceptions
-- cleaning up scraping exception
 - handle connectivity issues with datastore
 - handle web connectivity issues
-- When I'm crawling, I'm adding the forms of a given word, and not all of the words I stumble upon - maybe I should find another way to do this?
 - given annotated text, strip out words for inflection practice
 - capitalized and uncapitalized forms of words